 Once the network connection is restored, the VSS servers resume the recording task and also retrieve video segments from the SD cards.
 The video segments recorded during the network failure will be stitched up with those occurred before and after the network failure.
-The retrieval speed varies depending on the available network bandwidth and CPU resources.
+The retrieval speed varies depending on the available network bandwidth and CPU resumer careful results.